Last Updated on

 The Olympus M. Zuiko 7-14mm F/2.8 Pro Lens is a notable example of what a good lens can do.
 Officially launched in the summer of 2015, it took the company more than one year to produce this masterpiece.

 And from the look of things, the end justifies the means, considering that the 7-14mm F/2.8 is widely acclaimed by pro photographers around the world, thanks to its exquisite features.
-This ultra-wide-angle zoom lens for Micro Four Thirds system offers an equivalent full-frame focal length range of 14-28mm.
+This ultra-wide-angle zoom lens for m43 system offers an equivalent full-frame focal length range of 14-28mm.

 Moreover, the lens boasts of a high-quality metal construction, full weatherproofing, and a pullback manual focus ring just like the other lenses in the Olympus Pro series.